Cv-Keep/cvkeep-docs/en/1 - Stack Setup.md

 # and e-mail, will go to this address
 VUE_APP_CONTACT_EMAIL="contact@email.com"

-# Here as configurations related to the Front End Server
+# Here are the configurations related to the Front End Server
-# and SSR, we gonna know more about on the file 5.
+# and SSR, we gonna know more about on the step 3.
 Leave
 # it as it is for now, we'll come back here later
 FRONT_SERVER_PORT=9090
 FRONT_SERVER_APP_URL="http://localhost:9090"